-Below, please see Figure 2.1 for school enrollment for the Town of Argyle from 1990 through 2030.
-Past enrollment numbers are from the 1990 and 2000 US Census, while projected enrollment figures are based on population projection calculations from Chapter 1, Issues and Opportunities.
+The Shullsburg School District serves the majority of the Town of Shullsburg (a small part of the northeast corner of the Town is in the Darlington Community School District).
+Below, please see Figure 2.1 for school enrollment for the Town of Shullsburg from 1990 through 2030.
+Past enrollment numbers are from the 2000 US Census, while projected enrollment figures are based on population projections from Chapter 1, Issues and Opportunities.

 Figure 2.1 shows the projected K-12 enrolled for the years 2010, 2020, 2030.
 The red line indicates the projected high enrollment, while the blue line indicates the projected low enrollment.
-Enrollment projections are based on population projections for children age 5-19 in the Town.
+Enrollment projections are based on population projections for children age 5-19.
 Note: Census collected population data by groups; therefore, the 15-19 year old category must be used; thus, the inclusion of those who are 19 will slightly inflate the enrollment figures.